PatrickBateman91/PatrickBateman91/README.md

 - 👋 Hi, I’m Amar Spahić.
-I am a javascript developer working in Zagreb.
+I am a javascript developer from Bosnia, currently working in Zagreb, Croatia.
 - 👀 I’m interested in both web & software development.
 - 🌱 I’m currently learning Angular.
 - 💞️ One day I might give it a go at Unreal & game dev in general.